Lake Matheson is one of our favourite mirror lakes in New Zealand and an absolute must when you’re road tripping the West Coast.

 30 minutes from the car park

 The track was very up-and-down however, switching from steep gravel hills to flat boardwalk with each corner.
-We dodged possum who seemed confused to see us on the track at such an early hour and made it to reflection island just in time for sunrise.
+We dodged the possum, who seemed confused to see us doing the Lake Matheson mirror lake walk at such an early hour, and made it to reflection island just in time for sunrise.

 This lookout is a wooden platform that’s been built to stand further into the centre of the lake, giving what we thought would be unparalleled views of the mountains.